 The ordinance adds to the code many of the rules that the McDowell Sonoran Preserve Commission and its Planning Committee took years to prepare.
-It also consolidates City policies, standards, and procedures for the Preserve in one location, Chapter 21 of the code.
+It also consolidates City policies, standards, and procedures for the Preserve in one location, Scottsdale Revised Code - Chapter 21.

 - Chapter 21 establishes the Preserve, describes the purposes of the Preserve, and identifies ten management objectives.

 - Chapter 21 establishes the McDowell Sonoran Preserve Commission, defines its purpose, powers and duties, and makes it an eleven-member commission.

 - Thirty-two general rules for users are defined and all users must comply with these rules.

 - Preserve users are required to stay on the trails and no motorized vehicles are permitted in the Preserve beyond the access areas.